 The evolving view of burnout

-Traditionally, burnout was misunderstood as merely stress or a lack of personal resilience.
+For years, burnout was often dismissed as ordinary stress or a lack of personal resilience.
+That framing is no longer sufficient.
 Today, the World Health Organization officially defines burnout as:

 A syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.